-This manual was approved by the faculty of the School of Medicine in the annual meeting celebrated in May 30, 2012.
+This manual was approved by the Faculty of the School of Medicine in the Annual Faculty Meeting held on May 30, 2012.

 Initial document prepared in 1976 for the Graduate Committee by:

 Dr. L. Kent Stitzer, Dr. Phillip Specht and Dr. Efrain Toro Goyco